Sarahtj/website/index.md

 ---

-We conducted an ablation study on the original ViTPose architecture by fine-tuning it to incorporate a Feature Pyramid Network (FPN), aiming to enhance the accuracy of Human Pose Estimation.
-One limitation of the original ViTPose is its tendency to overlook fine-grained details and smaller features, particularly in scenes where objects are close together or overlapping.
-By integrating FPN, we aim to address this issue by improving multi-scale feature representation.
+We conducted an ablation study on the original ViTPose architecture by fine-tuning it with the integration of a Feature Pyramid Network (FPN), aiming to enhance the accuracy of human pose estimation.
+A known limitation of the original ViTPose is its tendency to overlook fine-grained details and small-scale features, particularly in crowded scenes with overlapping objects.
+By incorporating FPN, we sought to improve the model’s multi-scale spatial representation and refine keypoint localization.
+Beyond static pose estimation, we further extended ViTPose by introducing a temporal forecasting framework.
+Using ViTPose as a feature extractor, we developed two pose prediction models based on a lightweight Transformer architecture: a baseline model trained with a standard configuration, and an improved model trained with Smooth L1 Loss and extended epochs.
+These models were tasked with predicting future human poses over a sequence of frames.
+While the baseline model captured general motion trends, the modified model demonstrated enhanced stability and accuracy in short-term human motion forecasting, establishing a strong foundation for future work.
-In addition to this, we extended ViTPose by designing a secondary pose prediction network.
-In this framework, ViTPose is first used as a feature extractor on sequences of video frames, and a lightweight transformer model is then trained to predict the future poses across multiple frames.
-This extension allowed us to explore not just static pose estimation, but the task of forecasting human motion over time based on visual input.

 ---
 ## Background